-Cork Astronomy Club in honoured to welcome Jocelyn Bell Burnell who will give a talk by Zoom on “Pulsars, magnetars and fast radio bursts”.
+Cork Astronomy Club was honoured to welcome Jocelyn Bell Burnell who gave a talk by Zoom on “Pulsars, magnetars and fast radio bursts”.

 An inspiring speaker, it’s a topic she is uniquely qualified to address, since in 1967 as a postgraduate student Jocelyn Bell Burnell discovered the first radio pulsars, amongst the most significant scientific achievements of the 20th century.
 She is visiting Professor of Astrophysics at the University of Oxford, and past president of the Institute of Physics and of the Royal Astronomical Society.